mybusiness-app/mybusinessapp-python/README.md

-# MyPetParlor App AI Agents Platform
+# MyBusiness App Monorepo for Python projects

 This monorepo contains the MyPetParlor App AI Agents platform, implementing a multi-agent system using both Azure AI Agent Service and Semantic Kernel approaches.